BaunCMS/Baun/README.md

 # Baun

 Baun is a modern, lightweight, extensible CMS for PHP.
-Inspired by my last CMS [Pico](http://picocms.org), Baun has been desgined from the ground up as a modern PHP application whilst retaining the same featurs that made Pico so popular (fast, simple, flat etc.).
-Baun features:
+Inspired by my last CMS [Pico](http://picocms.org), Baun has been desgined from the ground up as a modern PHP application whilst retaining the same features that made Pico so popular:

-* Simple - Baun makes creating and maintaining a website as simple as editing text files
+* **Simple** - Baun makes creating and maintaining a website as simple as editing text files
-* Fast - Designed with performance in mind, and no database, making Baun blazing fast
+* **Fast** - Designed with performance in mind, and no database, making Baun blazing fast
-* Flat - Baun is designed as a "flat file" CMS, meaning you can completely forget about MySQL
+* **Flat** - Baun is designed as a "flat file" CMS, meaning you can completely forget about MySQL
-* Markdown - Edit your website in your favourite text editor using simple Markdown formatting
+* **Markdown** - Edit your website in your favourite text editor using simple Markdown formatting
-* Twig - Baun uses the [Twig](http://twig.sensiolabs.org) templating engine, for powerful and flexible templates
+* **Twig** - Baun uses the [Twig](http://twig.sensiolabs.org) templating engine, for powerful and flexible templates
-* Open Source - Baun is completely free and open source, released under the MIT license
+* **Open Source** - Baun is completely free and open source, released under the MIT license

 ## Requirements